JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 (plus the final per-MAIN latencies) to the native simulator at the end of the build, which re-imports the design with the cache installed and emulates every latency — see `pypeline_sim_DESIGN.md` §"Pipelined native sim".

+### Constrained AUTOPIPELINE regions (`latency=` / `start_latency=` / `max_latency=`)

+`AUTOPIPELINE(func, latency=N)`, `start_latency=S` and `max_latency=M` record a
+`C_TO_LOGIC.AutopipelineLatency` for each tagged instance, in `Logic.sub_inst_to_autopipeline_latency`.
+C's `#pragma AUTOPIPELINE N` records a fixed N the same way.
+Unconstrained tags, the default, take none of the paths below, so designs without constraints plan, name and build exactly as before.

+**Planned sweep (`SWEEP.ENFORCE_AUTOPIPELINE_REGIONS`).** A tagged instance is latency-decoupled from its container (`GET_SUBMODULE_LATENCY` reports it as 0), so each constrained instance is treated as its own *region*.
+Every iteration, right after `APPLY_LOCKS` and before any cut-subtree landscape is built, each region goes through:
+1. its own `BUILD_SLICE_LANDSCAPE`;
+2. choosing a register count K;
+3. count-targeted placements;
+4. real lowering (`APPLY_PIPELINE_PLACEMENTS` → `CHECK_PIPELINE_PLACEMENTS_REALIZED` →
+   `DROP_NON_DEEPENING_PLACEMENTS`);
+5. verification against its real `GET_TOTAL_LATENCY`;
+6. `params_are_fixed`.

+Containing landscapes then see an ordinary `Segment.LOCKED`, the mini-sweep lock path.
+A region that is itself a cut-subtree root takes the existing locked-root branch.
+Clamping cuts inside a shared landscape instead would not work: parallel branches share one delay axis, and the container can't count the region's latency.

+- **Register count K.**
+  - Fixed: K = N.
+  - `start_latency` on its first iteration: K = S. The region's private budget divisor `region.scale` is calibrated so that unchanged knobs keep reproducing S.
+  - Otherwise: the planner's own count for the plan's clock period, with the budget divided by `global_scale * region.scale` and in-region weights including `func_delay_scale`, capped at M.

+  Instances that share a canonical key form one group and are planned to one K, so the harvested `.latency` can't diverge between them.
+- **Count-targeted placement (`COUNT_TARGETED_PLACEMENTS`).** Bisect the budget given to `PLAN_PIPELINE_PLACEMENTS` until it yields K; cut count never increases as the budget grows.
+The result is the planner's own tightest-stage placement for exactly K registers.
+When the count jumps past K, the nearest larger plan is trimmed down (`_TRIM_PLACEMENT_PLAN_TO_COUNT`).
+Asking a fixed region for more registers than it has legal positions is an error.
+- **Verify and retry.** The realized latency can differ from the cut count, because of built-in operator stage granularity or non-deepening drops.
+A fixed region that realizes anything but N, or a capped region that realizes more than M, is reset to zero clocks and re-planned with a corrected count (`AUTOPIPELINE_REGION_RETRIES`).
+If that still fails, the build exits and names the call site, the constraint and the realized value.
+- **Growth and shrinking.**
+  - Region landscapes feed `RANK_PATH_FUNC_CANDIDATES`, and a region root counts as a valid attribution.
+When `REGION_FOR_HOTSPOT` places a critical path inside a region, that group's `region.scale` is multiplied (the `grow_autopipeline` action).
+  - Global replans grow regions too.
+  - If nothing else in the plan can change and no region count moved, the region with the worst predicted stage gets one more register.
+  - Trimming after timing is met counts non-fixed region cuts and can shrink them, including below `start_latency`.
+- **At the cap.** A hotspot in a region at its limit (fixed, or realized = M) first gets one same-count rebalance, with the hotspot's weight raised.
+If that doesn't help, the plan stops with `stopped_reason = "autopipeline_latency_limit"` and prints `[sweep] WARNING: ... limited by AUTOPIPELINE latency constraint(s) ...`, followed by the usual TIMING NOT MET exit.
+Two cases stop the same way without an attributed
+  hotspot:
+  - no attribution is available (PyRTL) and every register the plan can place is inside capped regions;
+  - an iteration's physical schedule fingerprint (region placements included) repeats one already tried while a region is at its cap.
+This stops before re-synthesizing.
+- **Mini-sweeps** never lock a hotspot that lies inside a region or contains one.
+- **Everything else includes regions:**
+  - snapshots;
+  - `sweep_history.json` and placement traces (`autopipeline_regions`);
+  - the final summary (`[sweep] AUTOPIPELINE <key> (<constraint>): N clk(s) built at <inst>`);
+  - `SYN.CHECK_AUTOPIPELINE_CONSTRAINTS_REALIZED`, a safety net run on every final table and after every harvest.

+**Coarse sweep.** `BUILD_AND_WRITE_COARSE_SLICED_TIMING_PARAMS` enforces fixed regions before slicing the main's even fractions; slicing skips locked children.
+Afterwards it re-plans any region that those fractions pushed over `max_latency` back down to its cap (`SWEEP.REENFORCE_AUTOPIPELINE_REGIONS`).
+Under a coarse sweep, `start_latency` only sets the bootstrap `.latency`, and a NOTE says so.

+**Builds without a sweep.** `--comb`, `--no_synth` and `--yosys_json` still build every fixed latency. `SYN.BUILD_FIXED_AUTOPIPELINE_TIMING_PARAMS`:
+1. measures delays for just those regions' subtrees (`ADD_PATH_DELAY_TO_LOOKUP(parser_state, root_func_names=...)`);
+2. enforces the regions on a zero-clock table;
+3. hands that table to `WRITE_FINAL_FILES`, the `--comb` characterization synthesis, and a cocotb/GHDL comb-stage sim.

+Without a timing-capable tool, the PyRTL delay model is borrowed for the measurement.
+The latency is still exact; only the stage balance is estimated.
+The path-delay cache is keyed per tool, so the borrowed numbers don't pollute another tool's cache.
+Designs with no fixed latency above 0 keep the historical zero-clock path.
+`pypeline.SET_AUTOPIPELINE_BUILD_MODE` (`"sweep"` / `"fixed_only"`, set by `pypelinec`
+before parsing) decides whether `start_latency` feeds the bootstrap `.latency`.
+If the no-tool fallback downgrades a sweep build after start values were already read, the design is re-elaborated.

+**Pin-and-confirm.** Seeding by function name can copy another call site's slices onto a constrained region, so the seeded table goes through `SWEEP.REENFORCE_AUTOPIPELINE_REGIONS` before the confirmation synthesis.
+The served-value skip in step 2 means fixed latencies and correct `start_latency` guesses cost no second elaboration.

 ## 7. AUTOFSM schedule-and-confirm loop (Pypeline designs only)